Muppet Treasure Island Review (1996) – A wonderful, nostalgic, stomach achingly hilarious film that is an absolute MUST SEE no matter your age!

 She closes the front door to the tavern behind the last patron.
 She turns around and gruffly lets the boys know that there is food for them in the kitchen, assigns nightly chores, and goes to bed.

-We are simplifying the scene here a bit, but Mrs. Bluveridge is super funny, and we love her character!
+We are simplifying the scene here a bit, but Mrs. Bulveridge is incredibly funny, and we love her character!
 She is a brusque, caring, badass, who also happens to be hilarious!

 Next we see the boys, Jim, Gonzo, and Rizzo, blowing out the outdoor lantern and talking about their dreams.
 We have another sweet little musical number, not as fun as the first, but very cute.